thearkadia/The_Ark/README.md

 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/theark.jpg" width="50%" height="50%"><img src="https://github.com/thearkadia/The_Ark/blob/master/Media/thearkback.JPG" width="50%" height="50%">

 # Simplifying Democracy
 One of the goals of The Ark is to simplify the process of participating in a democracy for citizens, journalists, and politicians in a safe and transparent way.
-To simplify participating in a Democracy we will include open source applications that allow citizens to easily track the voting history of their representative.
-An application for citizens to simplify the process of boycotting companies they don't want to support by finding what products the company owns or has a stake in and be able to find alternatives to the product\service they are looking to purchase.
-An application for journalists to publish articles on a peer to peer network making it very hard to be censored and an application for journalists and charities to easily recieve direct donations from supporters similar to how [Patreon](https://www.patreon.com) works with the option of accepting Cryptocurrencies as well.

 (images below are mockups of the applications we will develop.
 No companies, charities, or journalists will be in the boycott/support list by default)

+To simplify participating in a Democracy we will develop open source applications that simplify different key aspects of a democracy.

+An open source application that allows citizens to easily track the voting history of their representatives.

 <p align="center">
 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Posts.png" width="25%" height="10%"> <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Profile%20Posts.png" width="25%" height="10%"> <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Profile%20Donations.png" width="25%" height="10%">     </p>

+An open source application to simplify the process of boycotting companies by easily seeing what products the company owns or has a stake in and be able to find alternatives to the product\service they are looking to purchase.

 <p align="center">
 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Budget.png" width="25%" height="10%">
 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Boycott%20List.png" width="25%" height="10%">
 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Nestle%20Alternative%20Hersheys.png" width="25%" height="10%">     </p>

+An application for journalists and charities to easily recieve direct donations from supporters similar to how [Patreon](https://www.patreon.com) works with the option of accepting Cryptocurrencies as well.

 <p align="center">
 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Supporting.png" width="25%" height="10%">